upmaru/memovee-tama/tmdb-movie-browsing/querying.md

 **CRITICAL: Always Filter on IDs Before Sorting Text Results**
 - After running `search-index_text-based-vector-search`, you MUST pass those movie IDs into any `search-index_query-and-sort-based-search` follow-up.
 This keeps the context from Step 1 and prevents issues like the incorrect `"query": { "match_all": {} }` example that fails to sort correctly.
-- Use a `terms` filter on `"id"` plus any additional ranges/sorts the user needs:
+- Use a `terms` filter on `"id"` plus any additional ranges/sorts the user needs, and cap this follow-up step at `limit: 10` since it's just for sorting/refining:
   ```json
   {
     "path": {